EnsembleUI/ensemble_docs_archived/docs/introduction.md

 ![To do step 1](/img/todo_app_1.jpg)

-### 2. Define APIs
+### 3. Define APIs

 You can define APIs you want to call within Ensemble.
-Each API definition starts with a name that can be referenced elsewhere.
+Each API definition starts with a name that can be referenced elsewhere (e.g. when a button is pressed).
 We'll use Airtable as the backend, and add two APIs to get and create tasks.

 ```yaml
 API: